Best Practice

 Content analysis seeks to determine the frequencies of aspects of language to understand a body of data.
 Unlike discourse analysis, however, content analysis looks strictly at what is said or written, with analysis primarily stemming from a statistical understanding of the data.

-Oftentimes, content analysis is deductive in that it might apply previous research to new data, unlike thematic analysis which is primarily inductive in nature.
+Oftentimes, content analysis is deductive in that it might apply previous theory to new data, unlike thematic analysis, which is primarily inductive in nature.
 That said, the findings from a content analysis can be used to determine themes, particularly if your research question can be addressed by directly looking at the textual data.

 Using ATLAS.ti for qualitative analysis